 Aamer Raza defended his dissertation in 2019.
 Dr. Raza is now an Assistant Professor of Political Science at the University of Peshawar, in Peshawar Pakistan.
 His dissertation was titled “The Effects of Issue-Area Governance Overlap on the Institutions of Multilateral Counterterrorism Cooperation.”

-Jason McSparren defended his dissertation in 2019 and is currently the 2021-2022 Visiting Assistant Professor of Political Science at Providence College, Vice President of Research and Grant Writing at The Green Institute (www.greeninstitute.ng), and Curriculum Advisor for this year’s Schifa, titled, Science, Faith and Innovation for Human Dignity at Hamad Bin Khalifa University, Doha (https://www.hbku.edu.qa/en/academic-events/CIS-SP-SCHIFA).
+Jason McSparren defended his dissertation in 2019 and went on to be the 2021-2022 Visiting Assistant Professor of Political Science at Providence College, Vice President of Research and Grant Writing at The Green Institute (www.greeninstitute.ng), and Curriculum Advisor for that year’s Schifa, titled, Science, Faith and Innovation for Human Dignity at Hamad Bin Khalifa University, Doha (https://www.hbku.edu.qa/en/academic-events/CIS-SP-SCHIFA).
 Dr. McSparren did his Pre-Doctoral Fellowship at the West Africa Research Association (WARA) at Boston University.
 His dissertation was titled Seeking a Nexus between Transparency, Accountability and Sustainable Development in the Extractive Industries: Analysis of the Mali Extractive Industries

 Deborah McFee defended her dissertation in 2019 and is currently the Outreach and Research Officer at the Institute for Gender and Development Studies at the University of the West Indies.
 St Augustine.
 Dr. McFee’s dissertation was titled Global Governance and the Post-Colonial Nation State: Women, Gender, and Public Opinion in Public Policymaking in Trinidad & Tobago 1956-2005

 Gabriela Bueno Gibbs defended her dissertation in 2018, which was titled “The Institutional Landscape of International Forest Protection: Understanding Institutional Complexity in International Forest Governance.”
-Dr. Gibbs is currently working as Acquisitions Assistant at The MIT Press.
+Dr. Gibbs is currently working as the Associate Acquisitions Editor at MIT.
 During her doctorate, she also worked as a managing editor for the Global Leadership Dialogues Series, published by the Center for Governance and Sustainability at UMass Boston.
 She holds an LL.M. graduate degree from the Yale Law School and another one from the University of São Paulo.

 Yuliya Rashchupkina defended her dissertation, “Mainstreaming Climate Change in Development: The Evolution of Discourse,” in 2018.
 After teaching in the Boston area at Babson College and Suffolk University, Dr. Rashchupkina is now an Assistant Professor of Political Science at the University of Prince Edward Island.

 Jinyoung Kang defended her dissertation titled The Emergence of Private Governance in a Nonwestern Context: The case of South Korea in 2017.
-Professor Kang teaches sustainability as an assistant professor at Loyola University Maryland.
+Professor Kang is an Assistant Professor of Management and Organizations at the Sellinger School of Business and Management at Loyola University Maryland.

 Jay Jinseop Jang defended his dissertation titled Human-Centric National Security in Strong States: South Korea’s Security Relations with North Korea.
 He is a senior fellow at the McCormack Graduate School of Policy and Global Studies, UMass Boston.
 He is also the founder of Educational Divide Reform Institute, a 501(c)(3) nonprofit organization aiming to contribute to social inclusion and community development through youth education, particularly for underserved communities.
 He is also the President of Boston Korean Business Association as well as the Vice President of Korea Association of Military Studies.

 Natalia Escobar-Pemberthy defended her dissertation in 2017 titled Environment, States and International Organizations: The Role of Global Environmental Conventions in Protecting the Environment.
-Dr. Escobar-Pemberthy is currently an Assistant Professor at Universidad EAFIT in Medellín (Colombia).
+Dr. Escobar-Pemberthy is now a Policy Associate at the Boston University Institute for Global Sustainability (IGS), after over a decade on the faculty Universidad EAFIT in Medellín (Colombia).

 Debidatta Aurobinda Mahapatra defended his dissertation titled “Kashmir as a Protracted Social Conflict: Examining the Role of Non-State Actors in the Policy-making Process” in 2016.
 His dissertation was published as a book by the Cambridge University Press.
 Dr. Mahapatra is currently a Professor of Political Science at Florida State College in Jacksonville.